Coronavirus economic crash – What is the difference between Coronavirus economic crash and the 2008 financial crisis?

 - The fourth one – on the 19th of Apil – will be on the topic “Webinar – Why is the central bank interest rate so low and Why is it so high for the SME’s?“

-Coronavirus crisis with rising unemployment and economic crash cause fear.
+The coronavirus crisis with rising unemployment and economic crash caused fear.
 However, every crisis is an opportunity.
-As first, we need to understand what is happening?
-After that, we can decide what to do?
+At first, we need to understand what is happening.
+After that, we can decide what to do.

 During the webinar, we answered the following questions: